karinasaf/spotify-master-playlist/README.md

 # Spotify Master Playlist Generator

-Automatically creates a "Master Playlist" with all tracks from your saved albums and liked songs playlist.
+Automatically combines all tracks from your saved albums and liked songs into a "Master Playlist".

 ## Features
 - Extracts every track from liked tracks